Naveed1842/data-science-intensive-2/Donor-Choose-Project/Data-Story.md

 New Mexico(NM) | Virginia(VA)
 South Carolina(SC) | California(CA)

 Looking at the data above, we can see a definite correlation between the average median household income of a state and the success rate of a project(the success rate here is the percentage of projects fully funded).
-This could mean that, the state of the school in which the project is based of has an impact on a donation.
+This could mean that, the state of the school in which the project is based of has a significant impact on the donation.
 And there could be a correlation between the state of the donor and the state of the project.
 Let's look at this correlation below for a sample set of states -

 **Table - State wise Projects vs Donations**